mm80843/T3.5/docs/Benef/PBN__Benef_485.md

 # __Remote patient monitoring__

-## Name of the Benefit

-IoT enables remote monitoring of high-risk patients, allowing for immediate intervention if necessary.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investment in cloud-based remote monitoring can improve healthcare efficiency and reduce healthcare costs by preventing complications and hospital admissions](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_528.md)